toppev/get-loyalty-app/docs/README.md

 ![Scanner App](./assets/scanner-feature.jpg)

 ## loyalty-backend
 The backend of the loyalty app (one per app).
+Uses MongoDB as the database for users, campaigns, pages etc.

 Default development port: [3001](http://localhost:3001)